aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 #### Step 6: Create the remaining Lambda functions

-Next, create a new AWS Lambda function to optimize the route:
+Next, create a new AWS Lambda function to optimize the route.
+From the root of the project folder, run the following command:

 ```sh
 amplify add function